Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Argentines with U.S. dollar accounts can legally purchase only US$200 a month.

-These restrictions create a huge underground demand for foreign currency, since locals also have no way to get a their hands on any reasonable amount of foreign currency through official channels.
+These restrictions create a huge underground demand for foreign currency since locals also have no way to get their hands on any reasonable amount of foreign currency through official channels.

 Travelers who want to get the best exchange rate with the least hassle should come to Argentina with coveted U.S. dollars, Euros or Reales to exchange for Argentine pesos at underground exchange houses.

-Using a money transfer service is also a popular option.
-Sometimes money transfer services provided a higher rate than black market cash exchange, but it also fluctuates day-to-day.
+Sometimes money transfer services provide a higher rate than black market cash exchange, but it also fluctuates day-to-day.

-Due to the quickly devaluating currency, it’s a long-held Argentine custom to round up or down, at one time a few centavos — today a few pesos — to avoid fiddling with change.
+Due to the quickly devaluating currency, it’s a long-held Argentine custom to round up or down.

-If it’s a smaller amount and the change is only five or ten pesos, it’s not uncommon for the grocer to hand over a piece of hard candy in lieu of your small change.
+If the change is a small amount, such as ten pesos, it is not uncommon for the grocer or cashier to offer a piece of hard candy in lieu of the change.

-Since the currency is so devalued, travelers will probably end up carrying a lot of small change after spending a day around town.
+Travelers may end up carrying a lot of small bills and change after spending a day around town.

-Argentina’s historical small change problem has been alleviated somewhat with the introduction of smart cards such as the electronic SUBE card for public transportation to ride Buenos Aires’ subway.
+Argentina’s historical small change problem has been alleviated thanks to the introduction of smart cards such as the electronic SUBE card for public transportation to ride Buenos Aires’ subway, buses, trains and premetro.

 Taxi drivers are notorious for not having much change, another reason they seem to be losing out to ride sharing services such as Cabify and Uber.